AndrewJBateman/angular-material-app/README.md

 ## :books: General info

 * A Gary Simon tutorial was followed (based on Angular 4) but the app.module.ts, app.component.ts and app.component.html required changes due to changes in Angular 7/8.
-* Updated to Angular 10 and http request moved to its own service file.
+* Updated to Angular 11.
+* Http request moved to its own service file.
 * Materials modules begin with 'mat' and not 'md'; md has been deprecated.
 * rxjs pipe - map - filter used to limit http response to 10 items using item id - max 5000 items available which takes a while to download.
 * [A jsonplaceholder API](https://jsonplaceholder.typicode.com/photos) was used to provide dummy json data for the app.